Saturday, 5 January 2019

 Linear space over K X

-When X satisfies next condition, X is called linear topological space.
+When satisfies next condition, X is called linear topological space.

 (i) X is topological space